Iranian officials say Tehran prison blaze killed 4 inmates

-CAIRO (AP) — A towering blaze at a notorious prison housing political prisoners and anti-government activists in Iran’s capital killed four inmates, the country’s judiciary said Sunday.
+CAIRO (AP) — A towering blaze at a notorious prison housing political prisoners and anti-government activists in Iran’s capital killed four inmates, the country’s judiciary said Sunday, in dramatic scenes that have reverberated across Iranian social media.

 The blaze was extinguished after several hours and no detainees escaped, state media said.

-They said the fire broke out after a fight between prisoners, in an apparent attempt to distance the events there from the ongoing protests.
+Authorities have attempted to distance the events at the prison from the ongoing protests, while state media has offered conflicting accounts of the violence.
 Hundreds are being held at Evin, where human rights groups have reported repeated abuses of prisoners.

+Masoumeh, 49, who only gave her first name, said her 19-year-old son was taken to the prison two weeks ago after taking part in the street protests.
+“I cannot trust news about his health, I need to see him closely,” she said.

 Ten inmates were hospitalized, with four of them in serious condition, Mizan reported.
 It said some prisoners had tried to escape but failed.

-State TV on Sunday aired video of the fire’s aftermath, showing scorched walls and ceilings in a room it said was the upper floor of a sewing workshop at the prison.
+State TV on Sunday aired video purporting to show the fire’s aftermath of scorched walls and ceilings in a room it said was the upper floor of a sewing workshop at the prison.

 “This fire was caused by a fight between some prisoners in a sewing workshop,” said Tehran Gov. Mohsen Mansouri.
 “The workshop was set up to create jobs” for prisoners, he said.